okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-1-configure-terraform-cloud/index.md

    3. Set **base_url** to your org's base URL.
 For example, _okta.com_.

 2. Click **Save variables**.
-3. Mark your `api_token` variable as sensitive so it is not exposed to anyone with access to your Terraform console.
+3. Mark your `api_token` variable as sensitive so it isn't exposed to anyone with access to your Terraform console.
    1. Navigate to your **Workspaces** page and select your workspace.
    2. Navigate to the **Variables** page.
    3. In the **Workspace variables** section, click the ellipses (`...`) for `api_token` and select **Edit** from the dropdown menu.